Interview: Why is it healthy to exercise in nature?

 University lecturer Dr. Arnulf Hartl

-The psychatrist and psychotherapist Reinhard Haller once said: "If there was a pill that caused the same effects as going on a hike three times a week, this would be the most sucessfull medication on the whole world."
-What's your opinion on it?
+The psychatrist and psychotherapist Reinhard Haller once said: "If there was a pill that caused the same effects as going on a hike three times a week, this would be the most sucessfull medication in the whole world."
+What's your opinion on that?

 To go hiking under health insurance cover - What do you think about it?